bahrus/pdpu/README.md

 These components, emphasize simplicity and small size -- to be used for 30,000 ft. above the ground component gluing.
 Think connecting a TV to a Roku, rather than connecting tightly coupled micro chips together.
 Having said that, these components seem to perform adequately in [at least one scenario of a virtual list.](https://www.webcomponents.org/element/xtal-tree).
 See the section "p-s" for more discussion about this.

 Both p-d and p-u have an attribute/property, "on" that specifies an event to monitor for.
 They both attach an event listener for the specified event to the previous (non p-*) element.
-If no such previous element is found, it tries latching on the event to the parent element.

 When this event monitoring is enabled, if the previous element is disabled, the disabled attribute is removed (more on that later).